lytefast/flex-input/README.md

 There are also `styles.xml` overrides that you can provide.
 All styles are prefixed by `FlexInput`.
 See [`styles.xml`](flexinput/src/main/res/values/styles.xml) for the full set of styles.

 Addtionally there are special `app` attributes that you may set to customize the appearance of the widget.
-- `inputBackground` defines the background for the text input row
 - `previewBackground` defines the background for the attachment preview row

 # Optional Features